Renaud11232/AwesomeCommandFramework/README.md

 AwesomeCommand Framework is a Bukkit/Spigot framework that can be used to build any Bukkit plugin needing to use commands and sub commands.

 ### *AwesomeCommand Framework Goals*
-  * Provide a clear and easy way to define plugin commands and sub commands
+  * Provide a clear and easy way to define plugin commands and sub commands.
-  * Provide a simple way to manage command (and sub command) autocompletion
+  * Provide a simple way to manage command (and sub command) autocompletion.
-  * Make commands and sub commands easy to maintain, or add
+  * Make commands and sub commands easy to maintain, or add.
   * Making the implementation of these sub commands as close as the regular commands.

 ### *How to use*